expo/expo/docs/pages/versions/unversioned/guides/adhoc-builds.md

 ### Revoking existing certificates

-Revoking an existing distribution certificate associated with an App is safe if:
+Revoking an existing distribution certificate associated with an app is safe if:

-- Your App is distributed through the App Store and you are **NOT** on an Apple Enterprise account.
+- Your app is distributed through the App Store and you are **NOT** on an Apple Enterprise account.

-Revoking an existing distribution certificate associated with an App is **NOT** safe if:
+Revoking an existing distribution certificate associated with an app is **NOT** safe if:

-- Your App is distributed through the App Store and you are on an Apple Enterprise account.
+- Your app is distributed through the App Store and you are on an Apple Enterprise account.
-- Your App is distributed ad hoc (distributed outside of the App Store for testing purposes).
+- Your app is distributed ad hoc (distributed outside of the App Store for testing purposes).

-An App Store App gets re-signed with an Apple certificate when it goes on the store with non-Enterprise accounts.
+An App Store app gets re-signed with an Apple certificate when it goes on the store with non-Enterprise accounts.
 Revoking the certificate therefore won't affect it.
-Enterprise Apps and Apps distributed ad hoc use the original certificate, which means revoking it will cause the App to stop functioning on all devices it is installed on.
+Enterprise Apps and Apps distributed ad hoc use the original certificate, which means revoking it will cause the app to stop functioning on all devices it is installed on.

 ### Uploading existing certificate